Who Is Fueling The American Opioid Epidemic?

 Prince’s official cause of death is listed as an accidental overdose of an opioid.
 Opioid abuse is fueling an epidemic of deaths across the United States.
 According to the Centers For Disease Control, there were 33,091 opioid-related drug deaths in 2015.
 According to a CNBC report, there were over 300 million prescriptions written for pain prescriptions in 2015, about $24 billion worth of business to pharmaceutical companies.

-Everything isn’t bleak though, since 2013 the number of written prescriptions for painkillers has been slowly decreasing.
+Everything isn’t bleak though.
+Since 2013, the number of written prescriptions for painkillers has been slowly decreasing.
 However, that only covers the legal prescriptions for opioids, it does not include the opioids smuggled into the United States from other countries.
 Unfortunately, that decrease did not translate into lower opioid deaths.
 So, where are the opioids coming from if doctors are writing fewer prescriptions?

 When people hear about opioids, they usually think of heroin, the street drug that has been around for decades.
-But today heroin would be considered a kid’s toy compared to the legal opioids available on the street and in pharmacies.
+However, today heroin would be considered a kid’s toy compared to the legal opioids available on the street and in pharmacies.
 Most of the opioids made today are manufactured in pill form and sold legally as medication.

 Western Europe and North America have the largest appetite for opioids.
 In an interview with CNBC, Vinesh Singh assistant professor of medicine at Johns Hopkins University said the United States, Canada, and Europe account for the majority of the consumption of opioids.